-If you are having sex with anyone who is not “fluid-bonded” such as your spouse or significant other, this safe sex guide will help you navigate the increasingly complex world of SAFE SEX.
+If you are having sex with anyone new to whom you are not “fluid-bonded” such as your spouse or significant other, this safe sex guide will help you navigate the increasingly complex world of SAFE SEX.

 Below is a “manual” that my friend, JDelicious, Superstar Sex Educator of San Francisco, put together that I’ve found extremely realistic and comprehensive and wanted to share with you.
 It’s especially relevant if you are playing with a number of people, at one time or over time.